Malum (2023) - Movie Review

 Jessica Sula is a powerhouse and I was pissed (not in a good way) at how this film failed her.

-The sound design is great and there is some legit scares here.
-Yes, many scenes are shot for shot remakes of the original film which spoils some of the jump scares.
-Most of the terror comes from the creepy atmosphere and the fantastic of the films lead.
+Yes, many scenes are shot-for-shot remakes of the original film, which spoils some of the jump scares.
+Most of the terror comes from the creepy atmosphere and the fantastic performance of the films lead.

 It’s just too bad the film doesn’t stick the landing.